vmniemi/Blender-scripting-with-Python/quickstart.md

 Results appear instantly in the 3D Viewport.

+There is a example script called create5sphere.py that make 5 spheres in a line

-2. Adding to Blender with Add-ons
+# 2. Adding to Blender with Add-ons

 Why use add-ons?